ironhack-edu/technical_challenge_WD/README.md

-# The Phone Cave App

 # Overview

 This project was part of a technical challenge to assess skills in building a full-stack web application.
 The challenge involved creating a React application that interacts with a NodeJS server, serving as a REST API.
-The goal was to build a responsive and visually appealing catalog for a fictional phone store with a time limit of 3 hours.
+The goal was to build a responsive and visually appealing catalog for a fictional phone store with a time limit of 3 hours!

 # Achievements